-For cash and cash equivalents, receivables and margin accounts, these assets are held in order to collect the contractual cash flows.
-The contractual terms of these assets give rise, on specified dates, to cash flow that are solely payments of principal and interest on the principal amount outstanding.
+For cash and cash equivalents, due from brokers, margin accounts and receivables these assets are held in order to collect the contractual cash flows and the contractual terms of these assets give rise on specified dates to cash flow that are solely payments of principal and interest on the principal amount outstanding.
 Consequently, these are measured at amortised cost.